 Security Token Regulations Worldwide – Source: Wikipedia

 INX and tZERO aren’t the only companies eyeing the potential for security tokens to disrupt the multi-trillion-dollar securities industry.
-There are many other companies that are seeking ways to enable companies to either undergo STOs or tokenize their existing securities to enjoy many of the benefits associated with blockchain technology.
+Many other companies are seeking ways to enable companies to either undergo STOs or tokenize their existing securities to enjoy many of the benefits associated with blockchain technology.

 Some of the most visible examples include:

-- BSTX, a joint venture between BOX and tZERO, are seeking to list security tokens that are full-fledged public securities.
+BSTX, a joint venture between BOX and tZERO, is seeking to list security tokens that are full-fledged public securities.
 The exchange would back up ownership records on a blockchain and update the logbook at the end of each trading day.

 There are also several other regulatory catalysts that could open the door to the market.
 While the SEC and FINRA have signaled support for security tokens, there are still a lot of nuances that are open for interpretation.
 Other agencies, such as the IRS, may also play a role in how the securities market ultimately takes shape given their tax influence.

 The idea of tokenizing securities first arose in 2017 with initial coin offerings, and after a period of instability, the market is finally starting to mature with security token offerings.
 With the rise of new security tokens and exchanges, investors are finally close to having an option to trade crypto and blockchain-based securities while issuers could dramatically lower their costs.

 If you’re a crypto trader or investor, try ZenLedger to simplify your taxes and identify ways to save each year through tax-loss harvesting.
 ZenLedger automatically imports transactions across exchanges and wallets, calculates your capital gain or loss, and even pre-fills popular IRS forms to ensure that you’re on the right track.

 Read Also - What’s the Best Cryptocurrency Accounting Software?